Does White Vinegar Kill Black Mold?

 Indeed, bleach will also kill black mold.
 However, vinegar is a more effective solution for eliminating black mold from porous surfaces.
 Bleach cannot seep through porous materials.
 This means it only kills the spores on the surface, leaving the roots to grow another set of spores once the conditions are right.

-You need to remove the exposed membranous growth and the roots that are embedded inside the material.
+You must remove the exposed membranous growth and the embedded roots inside the material.

 When you apply bleach to a mold infestation, the roots retreat more in-depth into the affected material to protect itself from the bleach treatment’s effects.
 You should only use bleach on non-porous materials that are affected by mold growth.

 Another disadvantage of using bleach is it promotes mold growth.
 When a mold colony senses the presence of bleach, it terms it as a threat and reacts.
-This issue is exacerbated by the fact that bleach can’t kill the roots of the spore.
+This issue is exacerbated by the fact that bleach can’t kill the spore’s roots.

-As the bleach starts to lose its potency, the roots also become immune to its effects and then use it as a food source to grow faster.
+As the bleach loses its potency, the roots become immune to its effects and use it as a food source to grow faster.

 Frequently Asked Questions About Killing Black Mold with White Vinegar